 Some of the behaviour when going into and out of tickless idle is quite subtle with regards to calculating partial tick periods on the way in, and on the way out.
 As this is your own implementation (I’m not aware that we provide a tickless implementation on an M0 although maybe the M3/4 version would work) I can’t really suggest why you may be seeing the issue.
 If you are also placing the CPU into non-deep sleep (presumably in the idle task, but you didn’t say) then that is running when you come out of deep sleep and going into a low sleep.
 You also don’t say what brings you out of deep sleep as you imply the timer is off – if the interrupt that is bringing you out of deep sleep is not also forcing a contact switch then that could be another reason.

+Thanks for the reply, I am using a watchdog timer based on an internal low-speed oscillator as my wakeup source from deepsleep/tickless idle.
+The CPU sleep (non deep-sleep) is done in the idle task.
 Is there a set API I should use after waking from deep sleep to inform the OS that I am done idling and force a context switch?
 I assumed the OS would check to see if it is done idling when I return from my implementation of vApplicationSleep(), but it appears this doesn’t happen for 1 systick after I return.

 Normally the interrupt that causes the system to leave low power mode will attempt a context switch.
 However, the scheduler is suspended while the tick is off, so the context switch remains pending.
 When the tick is turned back on the scheduler is unsuspended, and the act of un-suspending the scheduler will cause the pending context switch to execute.
 Regards.

 Copyright (C) Amazon Web Services, Inc. or its affiliates.
 All rights reserved.